Intracellular parasite: Invasion

+Other intracellular parasites have developed different ways to enter a host cell that do not require a specific component or action from within the host cell.
+An example is intracellular parasites using a method called gliding motility.
+This is the use of an actin-myosin motor that is connected to the intracellular parasites' cytoskeleton.

 Nutrition

 The majority of intracellular parasites must keep host cells alive as long as possible while they are reproducing and growing.
 In order to grow, they need nutrients that might be scarce in their free form in the cell.
-To study the mechanism that intracellular parasites use to obtain nutrients, Legionella pneumophila, a facultative intracellular parasite, has been used as a model.
+To study the mechanism that intracellular parasites use to obtain nutrients, Legionella pneumophila, a bacterial facultative intracellular parasite, has been used as a model.
 It is known that Legionella pneumophila obtains nutrients by promoting host proteasomal degradation.
 Self-degradation of host proteins into amino acids provides the parasite with its primary carbon and energy source.

 Susceptibility

 People with T cell deficiencies are particularly susceptible to intracellular pathogens.